WISDEM/GeneratorSE/docs/intro.rst

 Introduction
 ------------

-Generator Systems Engineering (GeneratorSE) is a set of analytical frameworks for sizing variable speed wind turbine Generators. sizing tool based on OpenMDAO, an open-source high-performance computing platform  that  involving electromagnetic, structural, and basic thermal design that are integrated to provide the optimal generator design dimensions using conventional magnetic circuit laws.
-The sizing tool mainly considers available torque, mechanical power, normal and shear stresses, material properties, and costs to customize designs of variable-speed wind turbine generators by satisfying specific design criteria.
+Generator Systems Engineering (GeneratorSE) is a set of analytical frameworks for sizing variable speed wind turbine Generators.
+The tool integrates electromagnetic, structural, and basic thermal design to provide the optimal generator design dimensions using conventional magnetic circuit laws.